Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is assessed as good, with residents residing an average of 261 meters from the nearest stop.
-Daily service frequency averages 97 trips across all routes, equating to approximately 136 weekly trips per individual stop.
+The service frequency averages 97 trips per day across all routes, translating to approximately 136 weekly trips per individual stop.

 Frequently Asked Questions - Transport